 To prepare, I cut various strips out of colorful magazine pages.
 The strips ranged from 0.5 to 1.5 inches.

-Follow these steps to make your own magazine beads for bracelets or necklaces:
+To make your own magazine beads for bracelets or necklaces:

 - Start rolling a magazine strip firmly (but not tightly) around the straw.
 Once it goes around one full time, put a few lines of glue down the inside length of the strip.